KnudsenMorten/AzResourceGraphPS/README.md

-## Module Version-check with Auto-update & Clean-up old versions
+## Optional: Automatic Auto-update & Clean-up Old Versions

-After the initial installation, you can check if the pre-requisites with the needed PS-modules are OK using the below cmdlet.

-Running the check will also auto-update **Az.ResourceGraph** and **AzResourceGraphPS** to latest version, if newer versions are detected.
-Lastly the cmdlet will remove any older versions of the required PS-modules, if found.
+After the initial installation, I encourage you to let AzResourceGraphPS auto-update.
+This can be done by running this command in a daily scheduled task:

 ```
 Query-AzResourceGraph -InstallAutoUpdateCleanupOldVersions -Scope AllUsers
 ```

+Advantage is primarily bugfixing + new feature - but more important: <u>you  will have access to the latest queries available and query-syntax fixes.
+A great way to stay on top of you queries.</u>

+The following 3 tasks will be done:

+* check if newer versions of **AzResourceGraphPS** is available.
+If Yes, it will install newest version and remove the older version(s)
+* check if newer versions of **Az.ResourceGraph** is available.
+If Yes, it will install newest version and remove the older version(s)

 ![](img/install.jpg)